MrMiner-org/TheMinerzCoin/doc/build-osx.md

 #### Deploy Dependencies

-You can deploy a `.zip` containing the TheMinerzCoin  application using `make deploy`.
+You can deploy a `.zip` containing the Blackcoin More application using `make deploy`.
 It is required that you have `python` installed.

-## Building TheMinerzCoin
+## Building Blackcoin More

 ### 1. Configuration

-There are many ways to configure TheMinerzCoin , here are a few common examples:
+There are many ways to configure Blackcoin More, here are a few common examples:

 ##### Wallet (BDB + SQlite) Support, No GUI:

 If `berkeley-db@62` is installed, then legacy wallet support will be built.
+If `berkeley-db@62` is not installed, then this will throw an error.
 If `sqlite` is installed, then descriptor wallet support will also be built.
 Additionally, this explicitly disables the GUI.